-To conduct a public hearing, adopt and oversee expenditure of the annual budget upon recommendation of the president.
+To conduct a public hearing, adopt and oversee expenditure of the annual budget upon recommendation of the college president/chief executive officer.

-To act upon the recommendation of the president on the appointment, dismissal, or resignation of all employees.
+To act upon the recommendation of the college president/chief executive officer on the appointment, dismissal, or resignation of all employees.